 This recipe only makes 3 slices of french toast so if you’re cooking for more than one person, I recommend doubling or tripling the recipe.
 Check out how to make it below and let me know what you think in the comments section.

 make the egg mixture pale) and whisk together.
-Add a splash of imitation vanilla, 1 dash of ground nutmeg and two dashes of ground allspice.
-Whisk together. *Normally I would use vanilla extract but imitation vanilla is all I have at the moment.
+Add the vanilla extract, ground nutmeg and ground allspice.
+Whisk together.

 What spices do you use when cooking french toast?
 Is it your favorite meal to eat in bed?
 Let me know in the comments section below!